-Puerto Limón Costa Rica is waiting for you with its rich history and relaxed culture.
+Puerto Limón, Costa Rica, awaits you with its rich history and relaxed culture.
 Are you ready to explore all the best things to do in Puerto Limón?

 Puerto Limón may not be everybody’s first choice of destination when traveling to Costa Rica.

-Puerto Limón is for the ones who are willing to look past its rather quiet disposition.
+Puerto Limón is for those willing to look past its relatively quiet disposition.